broadinstitute/cromwell/docs/Configuring.md

 }
 ```

-This is particularly useful when running Cromwell on a JES backend for example, as Google imposes a quota on the number of GCS queries that can be made.
+This is particularly useful when running Cromwell on a Pipelines API backend for example, as Google imposes a quota on the number of GCS queries that can be made.

 ### Resilience